sandialabs/spack-manager/docs/index.rst

 - Spack-Manager provides the benefits of spack by seeking to maintain as small of a wrapper layer as possible.
 Some of these benefits include:
    - Build reproducibiilty, and scalability
-   - Buyin and feedback from HPC vendors and software developers for thousands of projects
+   - Buy-in and feedback from HPC vendors and software developers over thousands of projects
-   - Support options through the much larger spack project
+   - Support options, extended documentation and testing through the much larger spack project

 Spack-Manager is currently focused on providing the needs of the `Exawind <https://github.com/Exawind>`_ project, but the long term intent is to make it project agnostic.